microsoft/vscode-docs/docs/remote/devcontainer-cli.md

     devcontainer build --workspace-folder <my_repo> --push true --image-name <my_image_name>:<optional_image_version>
     ```

-1. Create simplified devcontainer.json in repositories where you'd like to use the image that either uses the `image` property or references the image it in an associated Docker Compose file.
+1. Create a simplified devcontainer.json in repositories where you'd like to use the image - the devcontainer.json should either use the `image` property or reference the image in an associated Docker Compose file.
 Include any dev container Features you added in your pre-build configuration.
 For example:

         ```json
         {